jupyterhub/repo2docker/docs/source/cli.md

 Building the image may take a few minutes.

 [Pytudes] uses a [`requirements.txt` file](https://github.com/norvig/pytudes/blob/HEAD/requirements.txt) to specify its Python environment.
-Because of this, `repo2docker` will use `pip` to install dependencies listed in this `requirement.txt` file, and these will be present in the generated Docker image.
+Because of this, `repo2docker` will use `pip` to install dependencies listed in this `requirements.txt` file, and these will be present in the generated Docker image.
 To learn more about configuration files in `repo2docker` visit [](#config-files).

 When the image is built, a message will be output to your terminal: